-As a general rule, all proposed improvements, construction activities, and other ground-breaking activities at Toledo Bend Reservoir within the FERC Project Boundary must be permitted in advance by SRA-TX (for proposed activities in Texas) or SRA-LA (for proposed activities in

-Louisiana).3 The process for applying for a permit from the Authorities may differ, depending on several variables:
+As a general rule, all proposed improvements, construction activities, and other ground-breaking activities at Toledo Bend Reservoir within the FERC Project Boundary must be permitted in advance by SRA-TX (for proposed activities in Texas) or SRA-LA (for proposed activities in Louisiana).3 The process for applying for a permit from the Authorities may differ, depending on several variables:

 - Land Use Classification.
 The designated land use classification of the area in which the proposed improvement or use is proposed will affect the level of the Authorities' review and the applicant's responsibility to consult with affected federal and state resource agencies.
 As described below, for example, applicants for proposed developments or uses within a Conservation land use area must complete consultation with resource agencies prior to submitting a permit application with the Authorities. - Proposed Development or Use.
 Depending on the scope of the proposed development, the permitting process will differ.
 The typical process for permitting a major natural gas pipeline, for example, will involve additional consultation and approval requirements than required for a proposed residential dock.
 In most cases, the permitting processes in this SMP adopt the process required for different development activities described in FERC's Standard Land Use Article.
-As described below, however, in a few limited instances this SMP provides expanded authority for the Authorities to independently address special circumstances present at the Toledo Bend Project, beyond the confines of FERC's Standard Land Use Article. - Regional General Permit.
-To assist shoreline developers in completing the permitting process as expeditiously and efficiently as possible, the Authorities consulted with the Fort Worth District of the U.S. Army Corps of Engineers (USACE) to ensure that Regional General Permit, Boat Ramps and Minor Facilities, (RGP-8) applies to some dredging and filling activities within Toledo Bend Reservoir.
-The purpose of RGP-8 is to expedite authorization of recurring work that would have minimal adverse impact on the aquatic environment.
-It contains provisions intended to protect the environment, including natural and cultural resources.
-Thus, for proposed shoreline developments that include dredging or filling activities within the scope of RGP-8, the developer would not need to obtain a separate permit from the USACE, as the Authorities' issuance of a permit incorporates and consolidates the USACE permitting requirement.
-For this reason, RGP-8 expedites the permitting review process for many proposed activities at the Toledo Bend Project.
-For proposed development activities beyond the scope of RGP-8 is included in Appendix G of this SMP.
+As described below, however, in a few limited instances this SMP modifiesprovides expanded authority for the consultation and review provisions of the Standard Land Use Article to Authorities to independently address special circumstances present at the Toledo Bend Project, beyond the confines of FERC's Standard Land Use Article. - Programmatic Regional General Permit.
+To assist shoreline developers in completing the permitting process as expeditiously and efficiently as possible, the Authorities are inconsulted with the process of obtaining a Programmatic General Permit (PGP) from Fort Worth District of the U.S. Army Corps of Engineers (USACE) that would applyte ensure that Regional General Permit, Boat Ramps and Minor Facilities, (RGP-8) applies to some dredging and filling activities within Toledo Bend Reservoir.
+A PGP The purpose of RGP-8 is a type of general permit issued by to expedite authorization of recurring work that would have minimal adverse impact on the USACE every 5 years, which allows certain activities to occur on a programmatic basis, as authorized byaquatic environment.
+It contains provisions intended to protect the Authorities environment, including natural and cultural resources.
+Thus, for proposed shoreline developments that include dredging or filling activities within the scope of the PGPRGP-8, the developer would not need to obtain a separate permit from the USACE, as the Authorities' issuance of a permit incorporates and consolidates the USACE permitting requirement.
+For this reason, the PGPRGP-8 expedites the permitting review process for many proposed activities at the Toledo Bend